I am a software engineer, classically trained musician, philosophy graduate, teacher and writer.

 I was elected a Fellow of the RSA in 2012 and, as such, intend to use the opportunity to promote programming education through work done at PyconUK.

-I am part of a small agile team that maintains the Guardian's online dating site, Soulmates (the most profitable part of the Guardian).
+I was part of a small agile team that maintains the Guardian's online dating site, Soulmates (the most profitable part of the Guardian).

-I've also been involved in sprint planning, cross team retrospectives and various other aspects of agile methodology.
-Furthermore, I've been pro-active in pair programming with colleagues and have given presentations on TDD to the wider digital development team.
+I was involved in sprint planning, cross team retrospectives and various other aspects of agile methodology.
+Furthermore, I was pro-active in pair programming with colleagues, gave presentations on TDD to the wider digital development team and took part in various hackathons.

 Fluidinfo is an openly writeable, shared data store based on objects, tags and values exposed via a RESTful API.
 It allows anyone to store, organize, query and share data about anything.
 For this reason, some people call it a social data platform while others have described it as, "a database with the heart of a wiki".